x00159365/eadesignca1/README.md

 - Downloaded influxdb cli, tried to connect. issues.
 - tried connecting to influx cli inside the pod, using ssh command below in appendix 2
 - the service ingress was targeting the wrong port. working after that!
-- once connected with the influxdb cli, created the database
+- once connected with the influxdb cli, created the database.
+Some influx cli commands:
+`create datanase mydb`
+`show databases`
+`SELECT * from atnasync`

 - Ran newman tests, and was able to run a select from the CLI and see the data in the db
 - Setup dashboard in grafana to plot the data from the db
 18. added a delay to newman run, so that graph might look better